See a list of Welding Programs by Clicking Here!

 College students entering college today may be introduced to high-tech aspects of the trade through an educational process known as virtual welding.
 The essence of virtual welding is the utilization of technology to simulate the essential aspects of welding in a classroom setting.
 This program was developed by the Edison Welding Institute to provide students simulated welding experience in a safe environment to supplement the academic knowledge acquired in a college environment.
 Fusing hands-on experience with academic theory becomes a powerful learning mechanism for students learning the welding trade.

-How Do You Become a Welding Engineer?
+How To Become a Welder

 To be seriously considered for the welding jobs of today, you will need to successfully leverage education and work experience.
 Paths to a welding professional can be attained by earning a certificate of completion in welding, an associate degree, or bachelor’s degree in welding.
 The prerequisites for many colleges and trade schools consist of having a GED or high school diploma.
 We have outlined a series of steps below to help you better understand how to enter the welding field.